thanosvlo/thanosvlo.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

+Athanasios Vlontzos is a Lead Artificial Intelligence / Machine Learning Scientist at Monzo, where he leads the Personalisation & Search functions.
+His work focuses on developing intelligent, causal machine learning systems that personalise product experiences across Monzo’s platform — spanning areas such as Loans, Flex, Savings, and Investments.
+He also plays a key role in shaping Monzo’s broader AI strategy, including experimentation frameworks, offline evaluation, and ML governance.
+{style="text-align: justify;"}
-Athanasios Vlontzos is a Research Scientist at Spotify working on the intersection of causal inference and machine learning.
-He holds a PhD from Imperial College London and the Biomedical Image Analysis (BioMedIA) group where he worked together with [Prof. Daniel Rueckert ](https://www.imperial.ac.uk/people/d.rueckert) and [Dr Bernhard Kainz](https://bernhard-kainz.com).
-His research interest involve: Causal Inference, Machine Learning, Macroeconomics, Computer Vision and their real-world applications
+He holds a PhD from Imperial College London, where he was part of the Biomedical Image Analysis (BioMedIA) group, working with Prof. Daniel Rueckert and Dr. Bernhard Kainz.
+His research interests lie at the intersection of causal inference, machine learning, macroeconomics, and computer vision, with a strong emphasis on real-world impact and high-stakes applications.
 {style="text-align: justify;"}